Ludicity

 "Look, this has been a great chat, but I've got a meeting with the Chief Techpriest.
 Have a good day, okay, and have that firing solution ready by the end of today?
 Perfect, thanks."

 Oh no, here it comes.
-Harry proffered a clenched hand for his customary fist bump.
-He seemed to think it was an endearing quirk - imagine the head of the planetary munitorium going for a fist bump instead of a firm handshake, how positively congenial - and he was relentless.
-He would stand there, fist outstretched, as the painful seconds ticked by with all the exquisite torment of a chainsword sawing through limb, until the sheer force of his manic smile and unflinching awkwardness forced you to reciprocate.
-Harry loomed over Greg now, his knuckles as inviting as those of a Mezoa Pattern Power Fist threatening to blast an opponent into a fine red mist.
+Harry proffered a clammy hand for his customary high five.
+He seemed to think it was an endearing quirk - imagine the head of the planetary munitorium going for a high five instead of a firm handshake, how positively congenial - and he was relentless.
+He would stand there, palm outstretched, as the painful seconds ticked by with all the exquisite torment of a chainsword sawing through limb, until the sheer force of his manic smile and unflinching awkwardness forced you to reciprocate.
+Harry loomed over Greg now, his upraised hand as inviting as those of a Mezoa Pattern Power Fist threatening to blast an opponent into a fine red mist.

 "Awesome!
 See you!"